 Use Cases: Be sure to provide a use case, or rational on why this idea would be helpful.
 The more we understand the context of the idea the more accurate and clear we will be able to be with technical capabilities, prioritizing and timelines.
 Demos or Visuals: If possible demoing your idea in Alteryx or providing mock screenshots is greatly appreciated.
 This helps the idea gain more attention from the Community and helps our product team better understand your idea overall!

 Engaging with the Product Idea Board:

 Explore Other’s Ideas: Once you’ve posted your idea be sure to check out other’s ideas.
 If you find a idea you like be sure to like and provide any constructive commentary you might have.
 Likes Are Key: Be sure to like any ideas you would like to see implemented in the product.
-The more likes the quicker the idea will catch our attention, we also require at least 25 likes for our the idea to be brought to our product teams.
+The more likes the quicker the idea will catch our attention, we also require at least 10 likes for the idea to be brought to our product teams.

 Status Definitions and Process: